zainabch123/database-design/README.md

 ## Business Case

 A local cinema wants to allow people to book tickets online to see movies that are being shown in its various screens.
 These tickets should be delivered to customers via email.
 The cinema want to keep a record of their customers and the tickets they purchase, as well as offer a regularly updated list of movies for them to choose from.
+A single screen might show multiple movies a day, and even the same movie at multiple times.
 The cinema will expand its number of screens in the future, so the potential for growth needs to be accounted for.

 ## Instructions
 1. Using the business case above, extract as many user stories as you can.
 Some have already been done for you below these instructions.